 A series of studies published in the journal Pediatrics and sponsored by The U.S. Department of Health and Human Services, the Centers for Disease Control and Prevention and the Food and Drug Administration shows that a child’s eating habits are cemented in early life, and the sooner you get children eating healthy foods, the better for their long-term health.
 What’s more, your child’s nutrition is critical for his or her current growth, development and health.

-Superhero CAPES for Healthy Nutrition
+C.A.P.E.S. for Healthy Nutrition

-Creativity: Keep Your Menu Varied
+1. Creativity: Keep Your Menu Varied

 “The more variety you can offer your kids, the better,” Bloch says.
 “Just because they don’t like sweet potatoes the way you offered it to them the first time, it doesn’t mean they ultimately don’t like sweet potatoes.
 Offer it to them in a different way with a different pairing.
 Pairings are important.
 If a kid doesn’t like bananas, but likes peanut butter, offer a slice of banana with peanut butter on it.”

-Action: Make Your Child Feel Like Part of the Process
+2. Action: Make Your Child Feel Like Part of the Process

 Another way to include your child in mealtimes is by allowing him or her to pick out fun, kid-friendly dishes, cups, and silverware at the store.
 Maybe they even have superheroes on them!

-Persistence: Don’t Give Up
+3. Persistence: Don’t Give Up

-Example: Eat How You Want Your Child to Eat
+4. Example: Eat How You Want Your Child to Eat

-Schedule: Serve Three Meals and Two Snacks Every Day
+5. Schedule: Serve Three Meals and Two Snacks Every Day